Covid 19 coronavirus: Police to make sure Gloriavale residents comply with lockdown

 "That's where the only death has been – and media reports today show that woman didn't know where she contracted the virus."

-The community is full of good people, many of whom won't have full knowledge of just how dire the COVID-19 situation is in the outside world, Gregory said.
+The community is full of good people, many of whom won't have full knowledge of just how dire the Covid-19 situation is in the outside world, Gregory said.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website